 Some consider traditional, printed church directories to be out-of-date like a phone book or Rolodex.
 However, there are still congregations that value physical church directories much like a cherished family photo album—a kind of historical record of their church family that also functions to keep people in touch.

 If your church is looking to create a new, more accessible resource, it’s important to know about online church directory tools that make it more simple than ever to keep your community connected.
-Let’s take a look at what a church directory is, its benefits, the do’s and don’ts of creating a church directory, and how to choose the best church directory software.
+Let’s take a look at what a church directory is, its benefits, and the do’s and don’ts of creating a church directory.

 A church directory is a resource that allows people to stay connected with one another by putting names to faces and providing church member information.
 Historically, church phone directories were printed books that contained church members’ names, photos, family relationships, contact information, and important dates like birthdays and anniversaries.